kkrolczyk/tilda/HACKING.md

 Changing to `build/` and calling `autogen.sh` relative from there makes sure that we perform an out-of-tree build and all generated files are stored inside `build/`.
 This way build artifacts will not clutter the source directory.
+For debug messages add `--debug-functions` and `--enable-debug` to autogen call.

+   ../autogen.sh --enable-debug-functions --enable-debug

 If you get the following error message, then you are missing the `autopoint` binary which is part of the autotools suite.
 On Ubuntu the `dh-autoreconf`